Metaswitch/clearwater-readthedocs/All-in-one OVF Installation.md

 Once you've installed the virtual machine, you should start it in the usual way for your virtualization platform.

 If you attach to the console, you should see an Ubuntu loading screen and then be dropped at a `cw-aio` login prompt.
 The username is `ubuntu` and the password is `cw-aio`.
+Note that the console is hard-coded to use a US keyboard, so if you have a different keyboard you might find that keys are remapped - in particular the `-` key.

 The OVF provides 3 network services.
 *   SSH - username is `ubuntu` and password is `cw-aio`